-Workshop Presenter Bios
+Workshop Presenter Bios (more coming soon!)

 Astrid Vidalon-Shields, Associate Professor, Apparel, Textiles and Merchandising, Central Washington University